groupgets/purethermal1-firmware/readme.md

 1. [Download the STM32 ST-LINK Utility](http://www.st.com/en/embedded-software/stsw-link004.html) (STSW-LINK004)
 2. Install STM32 ST-Link Utility and then open the software.
 3. Select "Target" then "Connect" to connect the software to the PureThermal 1.
-4. Next select "File" then "Open file...", now navigate to the folder which contains the PureThermal 1 firmware and select & open the firmware you want to flash (pt1-vX.XX.X.bin or pt1-vX.XX.X+Y16).
+4. Next select "File" then "Open file...", now navigate to the folder which contains the PureThermal 1 firmware and select & open the firmware you want to flash (pt1-vX.XX.X.bin).
 5. Finally click "Target" then "Program & Verify...", make sure that the "Reset after programming" box is selected then press the "Start" button.

-### Installing firmware via DFU-Mode (for PT2 boards and really old PT1 boards)
+### Installing firmware over USB via DFU-Mode (for PureThermal 2 & PureThermal Mini boards)

 Make sure you use at least 1.1.0 becuase earlier versions didn't support the PT1 and PT2 board from the same binary.